BokaiZZZ/sentiment_analysis/README.md

 # sentiment_analysis

-This is a flask app to predict a sentimental trend for an input task.
+This is a flask app to predict sentimental trend for an input text.